fafrd/CSE178-AES-128bit/readme.md

-# UC Merced CSE 178 Project
-## Implementation of AES 128bit encryption in C
+# Implementation of AES 128bit encryption in C

+CSE 178 Computer and Network Security project.
+Not very efficient.
 Compile with -std=c99 so gcc doesn't get angry at you